- August 8, 2014

 - The game features a nice story with interesting twists that keep players engaged.

-- The writing style is witty and humorous, providing enjoyable character interactions.
+- The writing style is witty and entertaining, with humorous character interactions that add to the experience.

-- The writing can be confusing at times, particularly with the lack of quotation marks to differentiate between character thoughts and dialogue.
+- The narrative can be confusing at times, particularly in distinguishing between the main character's thoughts and spoken dialogue.

 story